Operation Blackcock: Subsequent operations

 Once Blackcock was complete, the plans for the capture of the Rhineland could commence.
-Operation Veritable, by the First Canadian Army, was launched on the 8 February to break through the German defences in the Klever Reichswald, about 60 km north of the Roer Triangle.
+Operation Veritable, by the First Canadian Army, was launched on 8 February to break through the German defences in the Klever Reichswald, about 60 km north of the Roer Triangle.
 Operation Grenade, the southern part of the pincer movement, by the Ninth US Army (General William Simpson) was launched on 23 February.
 The Ninth US Army crossed the river Roer south of Heinsberg in the early hours of 23 February 1945.
 Twelve hours later Simpson had 16 battalions on the east bank, together with seven heavy bridges and several light assault bridges.
 American losses were light on the first day and 700 prisoners were taken.
 A task force was formed by XVI Corps which rushed towards Venlo to meet the British in the north.
 On 1 March Roermond was captured by the reconnaissance troop of the 35th Infantry Division unopposed.